-(1910) and a mean of two readings in 1973 of 5.7 meters (10.8 feet) reported by Oglesby (1974).
+Of historical interest is a single August secchi disc reading of 9.8 feet from Birge and Juday (1910) and a mean of two readings in 1973 of 10.8 feet reported by Oglesby(1974), and included in Appendix A.

-Further indication of the lake's historic low levels of dissolved oxygen in the deeper lower waters is seen in an assessment of the lake fishery by Eaton (1928) who described Otisco as the shallowest, warmest and weediest of the lakes he surveyed.
+Further indication of the lake's historic low levels of dissolved oxygen in the deeper lower waters is seen in an assessment of the lake fishery by Eaton (1928) who described Otisco as the shallowest, warmest, and weediest of the lakes he surveyed.
 The author added the deeper waters were not suited for fish during the summer due to low dissolved oxygen levels.